 We do not promote or approve academic credit internship postings after the hiring deadline for the semester.

 St. John's University attracts highly motivated international students from over 111 countries.
 We strongly encourage you to consider international candidates.
 Our international students can bring a unique set of skills and talents to your organization.
-Below is a document which can be downloaded that will be helpful for employers considering hiring international students.

 In accordance with the University’s policy prohibiting the unlawful use of alcohol, serving alcohol should not be part of the undergraduate recruitment process on or off campus.
 This includes receptions, dinners, company tours, etc.